Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Introduction

-Despite the stream of studies on droplet phenomena, many points about this phase, in particular its dynamical properties, have not been adequately addressed.
-For example, the theoretical formulation of droplets generally assumes homonuclear ($m_1=m_2$) components, refraining from modeling heteronuclear systems due to the analytic and computational challenges in dealing with different masses in the Bogoliubov treatment of quantum excitations.
-Most studies typically employ an approximation of the LHY correction, whose format depends on the specific geometry being studied and is usually taken as some power of $n$.
-However, this leaves a large fraction of bosonic systems unaccounted for when it comes to physical models.
+Despite the stream of studies on droplet phenomena, many points about this phase, in particular its dynamical properties, have not yet been adequately addressed \cite{cavicchioli2025dynamical,richaud2019mixing,richaud2019pathway}.
+For example, the theoretical formulation of droplets generally assumes homonuclear components, refraining from modeling heteronuclear systems due to analytical and computational challenges in dealing with different masses in the Bogoliubov treatment of quantum excitations \cite{mistakidis2021formation,d2019observation}.
+Furthermore, most studies typically employ an approximation for the LHY correction, whose form depends on the specific geometry being studied and is usually taken as some power of $n$, the local density.
+Clearly, this leaves a large fraction of bosonic systems unaccounted for when it comes to physical models.
+Another gap in our understanding of droplet physics stems from the fact that most investigations employ imaginary-time evolution techniques, thus analyzing these liquid-like states only when equilibrium is reached.
+Hence, a wealth of physical information about the dynamics of quantum droplets remains unexplored.

-Another gap in our understanding of droplet physics is due to most investigations employing imaginary-time evolution techniques, therefore, analyzing these liquid-like states only when equilibrium is reached.
-Thus, a wealth of physical information about the formation dynamics of quantum droplets remains unexplored.
+In this work, we study the real-time formation dynamics of quantum droplets in two-component entangled Bose-Einstein condensates (BECs) on a 1D discrete lattice using a tight-binding formulation.
+We compare how components with different masses present distinct behavior from the homonuclear picture and show how different initial states for the system alter the formation and stabilization of the droplets.